Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ### Components of the Blue print

 -   **Solution blueprint**.
-The blueprint provides an understanding of how Contoso Health (a fictitious organization) achieved its compliant state.
-Included in the solution package is a completed PCI – DSS responsibility matrix for Contoso Health.
+The blueprint provides an understanding of how Contoso webstore (a fictitious organization) achieved its compliant state.
+Included in the solution package is a completed PCI – DSS responsibility matrix for Contoso webstore.
 -   **Reference architecture**.
-The reference architecture provides the design that was used for the Contoso Health solution.
+The reference architecture provides the design that was used for the Contoso webstore solution.
 -   **Azure Resource Manager (ARM) templates**.
 In this deployment, JavaScript Object Notation (.JSON) files provide Microsoft Azure the ability to automatically deploy the components of the reference architecture after the configuration parameters are provided during setup.
 -   **PowerShell scripts**.
 The scripts created by [Avyan Consulting Corp](www.avyanconsulting.com/azureservices) solution help set up the end-to-end solution.
 The scripts consist of:
     -   Module installation script that will install required PowerShell modules for